Did you know that about a third of the world’s food is wasted annually?

 Food waste in the supply chain occurs at all stages, including at the production, retail, and consumer levels.
 At the production level, global food waste on farms amounts to 15.3% of the food produced around the world.
 Many factors contribute to this waste, such as poor technology and farming techniques, overproduction, low market prices, and extreme sorting and grading processes to meet high aesthetic standards.

-These high standards come with the expectation that ugly food is discarded, which is enforced at all levels of the supply chain.
+These high standards come with the expectation that ugly organic food is discarded, which is enforced at all levels of the supply chain.
 In fact, more than 20 billion pounds of cosmetically imperfect or unharvested food are wasted each year in the United States.
 This is a key factor in reducing avoidable waste, as many fruits and vegetables are discarded due to blemishes and imperfections.

 This demand reflects the need to change consumer behavior.
 Without such high expectations, waste due to imperfect produce would significantly decrease.